ledelma2/OverwatchDSApp/README.txt

 Added database access through the use of the pyodbc module (https://github.com/mkleehammer/pyodbc).
 Connection the microsoft access database is now possible.

+EDIT 1/29/19:
+Added the GetInfo() function which collects all the relevant data for each hero.

 Stage 1.5: The GUI
 If a GUI is implemented to insert data into the database, the language used will likely be C# in order to utilize LINQ or Python to utilize NoSQL.